 - Loose Teeth: Gums that pull away from the teeth, creating pockets where additional bacteria can build up.

 - Smoking: Many studies have shown that smoking or using other tobacco products significantly increases your risk for gum disease.
-If you smoke or use other tobacco products and you notice some gum disease symptoms, quit or cut back on tobacco use and see a dentist as soon as possible.
+If you smoke or use other tobacco products and you notice some gum disease symptoms, quit or cut back on tobacco use and see a dental professional as soon as possible.

 - Hormones: Although more research is needed, some studies have suggested that hormones associated with puberty, pregnancy, and menopause can increase women’s risk for gum disease.
 Puberty, pregnancy, and menopause aren’t exactly gum disease causes, but women should be sure to pay extra attention to their oral care during these times.